-Mogic has a project called MicroTech, where young people release a small product about once every six months.
+Mogic has a project called MicroTech, in which young people release a small product every six months or so.

-Right now, we are struggling to come up with something perfect for the summer vacations.
+Right now we are struggling to come up with something perfect for the summer holidays.
 In the process of trial and error, we came to the conclusion that products and services are different.

-As defined by Mogic, a product is something that peaks about a month after its release, and a service is something that continues to grow from its release.
+Mogic defines a product as something that reaches its peak in about one month after release, and a service as something that continues to grow from the time of release.

-The preparation time and thinking time are completely different, so we decide from the beginning that we will release this as a product and that we will create this as a service.
+Since the preparation time and thinking time are completely different, we decide from the beginning that we will release this as a product and that we will create this as a service.

-A product can be created from a single idea or technology, and since it only needs to be viewed from a single perspective, it is relatively easy to create.
+Products are created starting from a single idea or technology, and since you only need to look at it from one perspective, it's relatively easy to create.

-And if the timing is not right, no matter how good the plan is, it will eventually fail to grow, so I reject it.
+And if the timing is not right, even the best plan will eventually fail to grow, so we reject it.

-Once you start a service, it is difficult to stop, so you have to be brave and stop first.
+Once a service is started, it is difficult to stop, so we have to be brave and stop first.

-Furthermore, the biggest challenge is how to train personnel to nurture the service.
+Furthermore, the biggest challenge is how to develop the personnel to nurture the service.

-It would be easier if we could just hire people who can create services from outside, but that's not possible.
+It would be easier if we could just hire someone from the outside to create the service, but that is not possible.

 In the end, I hope that while building a lot of our own products, we will be able to apply feedback to them and save our strength for the service we will provide someday.